Last fact-checked: 21 November 2020

 Obviously, the things you can and cannot do following your treatment will depend on the nature of the procedure.
 We always advise consulting with your chosen surgeon or clinic before making plans.

-Malaysia has a wide variety of options to suit all budgets when it comes to finding accommodation.
+Malaysia offers a wide variety of lodging options to suit all budgets.
 Most Malaysian cities, especially those known as tourist destinations, offer youth hostels and budget hotels with beds available from as little as AUD $10 per night.
-Simple but slightly more modern double rooms can be found for roughly double that figure, so it’s probably worth spending a little extra even if you're trying to keep costs down.

 For more luxury, three and four-star hotels are readily available and are generally reliable, with prices starting from around AUD $35 per night.
 If you are looking to stay in one of the larger cities, such as Kuala Lumpur and Johor Bahru, you will find a good selection of resorts, serviced apartments, and five-star hotels from under AUD $300 per night.